MrPrattASH/Robotics-II-Circuit-Python/learning_modules/programming_tutorials/Built_In_Functions_Practices/built_in_functions.md

 # Built In Fuctions

 This tutorial will teach you how to use built in functions in CircuitPython.
+Before continue, it is expected that you know that the REPL is (in the Level 1 tutorials)

 1. load up the serial monitor on your M4 and press any key to open the REPL type in the following: